raikoho/Blue-Team-CTF/Web Attack/WebScenario1.md

 i just saw it without any filters.
 Answer: Nikto

-### Which automated scan tool did attacker use for web reconnaissance?

 ### After web reconnaissance activity, which technique did attacker use for directory listing discovery?

 Answer: Directory Brute Force